sashwatr19/sashwatr19.github.io/Comparative Analysis of Machine Learning Methods/README.md

 # A Comparative Analysis of Machine Learning Methods

 This project explores the performance of various Machine Learning methods.
 The methods investigated are: Random Forest Classifier, Support Vector Machine (SVM), Logistic Regression and K-Nearest Neighbours (KNN).
 The project culminated in writing a research paper based on the findings of the code base we created.
-This was a group project.

 ## Dependencies